Vision Therapy Can Improve Reading Skills In Children

 Which Visual Skills are Necessary For Reading and Learning?

-- Another common part of fusion is convergence, or the eyes’ ability to turn towards each other to maintain a single image, which is vital for reading.
+- Convergence – the eyes’ ability to turn towards each other to maintain a single image, which is vital for reading.

 How Can Parents and Teachers Spot a Child’s Visual Dysfunction?

 Detecting a visual problem can be difficult — especially in children — as they may not complain about their vision, or simply lack the verbal skills to effectively communicate what they’re experiencing.
 By undergoing a functional vision assessment with Dr. Shirley Ha, the optometrist will determine whether visual dysfunction is at the root of their difficulty.
 In addition to reading problems, poor visual skills can manifest in several ways: